system76/docs/_articles/install-in-vm.md

 Click on the Start button on the toolbar.
 It is the icon with the green arrow.

 That's it!
 You're done!
 Visit our [Pop!_OS page](http://pop.system76.com/) and please give us feedback on how Pop!_OS is working for you!

+#### "The screen resolution is too small!"

+If you notice that the installer for Pop!_OS is too large to fit into the default screen resolution in VirtualBox, try this:

+Move the installation window slightly (but not completely) out of the way, right-click on the desktop and select "Display Settings".
+From here you will be able to change the virtual machine's screen resolution.
+Increase the virtual machine resolution slightly, then click Apply in the top right-hand corner.

+You will now be able to continue with the installation.